23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- White marble or quartzite countertops with gray veining
+- White marble gray veining countertop contact paper peel and stick

-- Whitewashed oak or luxury vinyl plank flooring
+- Whitewashed oak vinyl plank flooring peel and stick

 - Woven seagrass storage baskets